SQream/sqream_docs/tutorials/getting_started/installing_sqream_db.rst

 ..
 Note:: Installing SQream DB requires a license key.
 Contact support@sqream.com or your SQream account manager for your license key.

 .. contents:: In this topic:
+   :local:

 Preparing your machine for NVIDIA Docker
 =========================================
-To install NVIDIA Docker, we must first install the NVIDIA driver (the full toolkit is not required).
+To install NVIDIA Docker, we must first install the NVIDIA driver.

 ..
 Note:: SQream DB runs best on NVIDIA Tesla series GPUs.
 The instructions below are written for NVIDIA Tesla GPUs.

+.. contents:: Follow the instructions for your OS and architecture:
+   :local:

 CentOS 7 / RHEL 7 / Amazon Linux
 ---------------------------------------------------------------